Anastasiia Hotfrid

-Anastasiia Hotfrid (ანასტასია გოტფრიდი, also transliterated Anast'asia Got'pridi, born 25 April 1996) is a Ukrainian-born Georgian weightlifter who competes in the +75 kg division.
+Anastasiia Hotfrid (ანასტასია გოტფრიდი; born 25 April 1996) is a Ukrainian-born Georgian weightlifter who competes in the +75 kg division.
 She placed 12th at the 2015 World Championships and at the 2016 Olympics.
 She won a gold medal at the 2016 European Championships, and gold at the 2017 World Weightlifting Championships.

 Career

 Hotfrid was born in Ukraine and is married to the Ukrainian weightlifting coach and former Olympic weightlifter Denys Hotfrid.
 In Ukraine she is coached by her father, as her husband does not want her to compete in weightlifting.
 In 2015, because of a conflict within the Ukrainian weightlifting team, she moved to Georgia.
 Her family remains in Ukraine, and hence she spends her time between the two countries.